jeremyfelt/webconference-2014/talk.md

 Not only does verion control give you the ability to maintain a log of what has happened—something you can reference when trying to determine when a bug was introduced or what the reasoning for an approach was—it allows you to rollback to any point in the history of your project and get a view of how exactly things worked.

-Before you can get started with version control as part of your workflow, you should decide which type of version control to use.
+Before you can get started with version control as part of your workflow, we need to decide which type of version control to use.

 ### Git or SVN

+There's a storied history of version control software that is completely worth reading.
+I'll have a couple sources attached to the published slides for those that are interested.

-Version control has a storied history that's completely worth reading.
-The two most popular packages now are Git and SVN and the choice should be made carefully and early.
-Once you choose one, that becomes the right answer.
-You should feel comfortable embracing it.
+The two most popular packages now are Git and SVN.
+The choice should be made carefully and early.
+Once you choose one, it's best if you can feel comfortable embracing it.

 Of course, you aren't really choosing between Git and SVN at this point.
-Your choosing between distributed and centralized.
+Your choosing between distributed and centralized workflows.

 ### Distributed or Centralized

-Distributed version control, which Git is, means that everyone on your team has a full copy of the repository's history's checked out to their machine.
+In distributed version control, which Git is, everyone on your team has a full copy of the repository's history's checked out to their machine.
 They can create branches and commit code and screw things up and fix them without anyone else ever seeing the work.
 They can also share the work constantly through the use of a common central repository such as GitHub.
 As multiple people contribute multiple branches of code, things can be merged together to form a common history that creates the product.

 Centralized version control, SVN, is completely different in its approach.
 There is one repository.
 Everyone checks out a copy of the source from a specific point, but any commits must be pushed back to that central location so that everybody always has access to the same thing.